codedvil/codedvil/README.md

 ## ⚡⚡⚡ A little about me ⚡⚡⚡

-🔭 Right now I'm working as an intern on an enterprise called eJAmerica where I'm learning some JavaScript and NodeJS
+🔭 Right now I'm working as an iOS Developer at Globant.

 🌱 I'm so much about reading and learning by myself, so, on my free time I'm reading articles about programming and I try to implement what I actually learned

 👯 Also, I'm right now collaborating with Fortin Tech, a startup made by a friend of mine called Adolfo Pérez and his brother Armando for a service called APAMED

-🤔 Along with the above, I'm still a student.
-Right now I'm studying my last semester in the Faculty of Enginnering at UNAM in Mexico City and I'm taking a diplomat of iOS Development Apps so I can take it as an option to have my degree in Computer Engineering.
+🤔 Along with the above, I have a degree in Computer Engineering from the National Autonomous University of Mexico.

 💬 Wanna get in touch with me?